-V. THEORETICAL ANALYSIS
+5 THEORETICAL ANALYSIS

-In this section we present theoretical analysis to evaluate the effectiveness of the safe zone.
+In this section we present a theoretical analysis to evaluate the effectiveness of the safe zone.
 In what follows we assume that there are N objects in total and that they are uniformly distributed in a square unit universe.

-A. Escape Probability (Pesc)
+5.1 Escape Probability (Pesc)

-We first analyse escape probability P{esc} , which we define as the probability that a query q leaves its safe zone within one time unit.
+We first analyse the escape probability $P{esc}$ , which we define as the probability that a query q leaves its safe zone within one time unit.
 Escape probability is important because a smaller escape probability indicates that on average the results of the query will remain unchanged for longer.

-Consider the example in Fig. 20(a) with a range query qand the guard objects o_1 , o_2 and o_3 .
+Consider the example in Fig. 20 with a range query q and the guard objects $o_1$ , $o_2$ and $o_3$ .
 The safe zone is shown with bold boundary.
-Suppose that the query q travels along a straight line in an arbitrary direction and crosses the boundary of the safe zone at point q'.
-Zhang et al. [5] presented an interesting observation for window queries which we here apply to the circular range queries.
+Suppose that the query q travels some distance x along a straight line in an arbitrary direction and that it crosses the boundary of the safe zone at point q'.
+Zhang et al. [6] presented an interesting observation for window queries which we here apply to the circular range queries.
 When a query q moves, its circle sweeps some area, which is called sweeping region.
-Fig. 20(a) shows the sweeping region of the query which moved from q to q'.
-It is important to note that as long as the query remains in the safe zone, that is, while $x \leq dist(q, q')$, the corresponding sweeping region contains no objects.
+In Fig. 20, the shaded area corresponds to the sweeping region of the query which moved from q to q'.